· July 8, 2026

 • In perimenopause, estrogen swings: it spikes erratically, clears slowly, then drops steeply — the velocity of that drop is the problem

-• Histamine amplifies the chaos: estrogen triggers mast cell release, histamine drives more estrogen production, and together they produce flushing, breast tenderness, headaches, and anxiety-like symptoms
+• Histamine amplifies the chaos: estrogen triggers mast cell degranulation, histamine drives more estrogen production, and together they produce flushing, breast tenderness, headaches, and anxiety-like symptoms

 • Estrogen is an amplifier molecule: braced terrain makes surges feel catastrophic; steady terrain makes the same surge feel like vitality